gd-programming/gd.docs/docs/resources/client/level-components/level-colors.md

 `LIGHTER`: A lighter version of the primary color in objects.
 Used in the white small blocks found in `build tab 2 on page 6`.

 ### 1.9 color channel ID's
 GD's 1.9 version used a different ID scheme to identify color channels.
-In 2.1, these IDs are still present, but only used in the `1.9 Color Channel ID` property of 1.9 objects.
+In 2.1, these IDs are still present, but only used in the legacy `1.9 Color Channel ID` property of 1.9 objects.
 They are as follows:
 | 1.9 Channel ID | Name | Corresponding 2.1 ID |
 |:----|:---------|:-----------------------------|
 | `1` | **P1**    | `1005`